QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ``Graphics pipeline error``

 <blockquote class="spoiler">
-That simply means that the one compiling didn't found the OS-specific files for JavaFX.
+That simply means that the one compiling didn't find the OS-specific files for JavaFX.
 Check that in your lib folder or JavaFX folder that you got some jar like <code>javafx-base-16-win</code>
 on Windows.
 </blockquote>